Anjali3920/Introduction-to-pysdr-/README.md

-import numpy as np
-t = np.arange(100)
-s = np.sin(0.15*2*np.pi*t)¶
-Now that we have learned about what an FFT is and how the output is represented, let’s actually look at some Python code and use Numpy’s FFT function, np.fft.fft().
-It is recommended that you use a full Python console/IDE on your computer, but in a pinch you can use the online web-based Python console linked at the bottom of the navigation bar on the left
 # Introduction-to-pysdr-
 # SDR ( Software - Defined Radio)
 It refers to a device that you can plug an antenna into and receive RF signals , with the digitalized RF samples being sent to a computer for processing or recording .many SDR also have transmit capabilities .